Squintina is an avid gamer and a huge fan of the Final Fantasy franchise.

 Most everything else is untradable and thus impossible to earn Gil from.

-However, if you have decorating permission, you could place the item, which would allow someone else to also move it.
+If you are provided decorating permissions, you could place the item, which would allow someone else to also move it.
 This is particularly used by FC houses where the person decorating may need furniture but does not do PvP.
 You could barter for something in return for your troubles.

 Can Wolf Marks Be Used for Relics?